pikvm/pikvm/docs/gpio.md

                 switch: false

             relay1:  # Channel 1 of the relay /dev/hidraw0
+                driver: relay  # Not GPIO, so add name from the above Drivers section
                 pin: 0  # Numerating starts from 0
                 mode: output  # Relays can't be inputs
                 initial: null  # Don't reset the state to 0 when initializing and terminating KVMD
             relay2:  # Channel 2
+                driver: relay
                 pin: 1
                 mode: output
                 initial: null